 The Sabbath and Family Time

 Throughout the week, the kids are running around and the parents are tending to business.
 People are going “to and fro” in pursuit of various activities.
-Friday night is a great way to get the family together and have some time focusing on God.
-This is a time to slow everything down.
-In linguistics, the root word for Shabbat in Hebrew is sa and bat, which means “the heart ceases.”
-This is a day where our hearts are supposed to slow down.
+Friday night is a great way to wind down the week by getting the family together and spend some time focusing on God.
+It is a time to slow everything down.

 When we look at the Sabbath commandment in Exodus 20, we find that the members of our family are supposed to have this special freedom to rest as well.
 It is a time for us to come together and honor God as a family unit.